GNARFcorp/l2k/README.md

 # l2k
-A voxel based game with orthogonal perspective.
+A voxel based game with orthogrphic (hopefully) perspective.